"Lucas Picquery sent the Bludger into the face of Keeper Susan Blancheflower in the fourth hour of the game...."

 -- Ginny Weasley reporting for the Daily Prophet, 4 July 2014 (Pm)

-Lucas Picquery was a Beater for the United States National Team at the 2014 Quidditch World Cup.
+Lucas Picquery is a Beater on the United States National Team in 2014.

-Part of the team representing the United States in the 2014 Quidditch World Cup, Picquery participated in the winning matches against Jamaica (240 points to 230) and Liechtenstein (450 points to 290) (Pm).
+As a member of the team representing the United States at the Quidditch World Cup during the 2014 tournament, Picquery participated in their winning matches against the Jamaican National team (240 points to 230) and also playing the team from Liechtenstein (450 points to 290) (Pm).

 The two-day match against Brazil saw mis-hit Bludgers, including from Picquery.
 The US team lost this semi-final match by 420 points to 310 (Pm).

-They also lost their final match against Japan by 330 points to 120, leaving the Americans in fourth place overall (Pm).
+They lost their final match against Japan by 330 points to 120.
+Picquery got into a broom-lock with his Chaser teammate Darius Smackhammer, allowing Japanese Seeker Noriko Sato to catch the Snitch.
+This result left the Americans in fourth place overall for the tournament (Pm).

 Other canon notes and references